pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 This repository was used in a Confluent meetup.
 You can watch the recording in the [Community Forum](https://forum.confluent.io/t/recording-ready-to-view-speaker-q-a-thread-30-march-2022-think-of-using-ksqldb-before-using-kafka-streams/4450).

-Here, we focus on a secured environment using SSL.
+Here, we focus on a secured environment using SSL and SASL_SSL.

 ## Run locally with Docker